Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Results

 As a first step, we compared the absolute capability of the discussed methods to infer a Potts model compatible with the frequencies observed in the MSA.
 As shown in Figure \ref{fij}, the Boltzmann learning procedure is capable to infer a Potts model that generates sequences with the correct frequencies.
 The two displayed families are those where the model frequencies agree best (PDB: 3F2Q) or worst (PDB: 3IRW) with the empirical ones.
 For 3IRW there are still visible mismatches, whereas for 3F2Q the modeled and empirical frequencies are virtually identical.
 On the other hand, the couplings inferred using the pseudo-likelihood or the mean-field approximation do not reproduce correctly the empirical frequencies.
+This is expected, since the mean-field approximation is not meant to be precise but rather a quick method to compute an approximation to the real couplings.
 Particularly striking is the case of the pseudo-likelihood for 3IRW, where there is no apparent correlation between the modeled and the empirical frequencies.